sigmod/sqlpp/document.md

   * Correlated FROM terms: A right-side FROM term expression can refer to variables defined by FROM terms on its left.
   * Powerful GROUP BY: In addition to a set of aggregate functions as in standard SQL, the groups created by the `GROUP BY` clause are directly usable in nested queries and/or to obtain nested results.
   * Generalized SELECT clause: A SELECT clause can return any type of collection, while in SQL-92, a `SELECT` clause has to return a (homogeneous) collection of records.

-> MC: Made it to the end of querying, finally!

 # <a id="DDL_and_DML_statements">4.
 DDL and DML statements</a>